Amsterdam/amsterdam.github.io/guides/data-pipeline.md

 6. Store the dataframe/dict in the postgres database in a schema with the name of the project.
 7. Add additional tables for semantic enrichment, like neighborhood areas or addresses.
 8. Create a view for use for analyis or further usage in Service backends like the Django Rest Framwork or programs like Tableau Desktop.

+### 3. Cleaning the data

+Most of the cleaning we do beforehand in pure python or using pandas.
+It the data is large we use mostly sql scripts in a postgres database and clean it with use of additional datasets like:
+1. [Basisregistraties](www.amsterdam.nl/stelselpedia) Which are all available as a daily postgres backup or as an [API](https://api.data.amsterdam.nl) or [WFS services](https://api.data.amsterdam.nl).
+2. [pdok.nl](https://pdok.nl) The Dutch geo data portal, which also has a nice [geocoding api](https://www.pdok.nl/nl/producten/pdok-locatieserver)
+3. [NL_Extract](http://www.nlextract.nl) A Dutch initiative which publishes monthly [many free available dumps](https://data.nlextract.nl) of all Dutch addresses as a postgres dump, but also OSM, BRT and BRK and Top10NL.

+To connect to these services more easily we made some python modules, which are explained here: https://amsterdam.github.io/data-processing/modules.html

+### 4. Combining the data

+After the data is cleaned, we combine the data mostly with postgres using Docker or with pandas dataframes.
+It depends on the output if it is served back as an API in Django for web services or as a flat CSV file to reuse in other visual programs like Tableau.